 When selecting a material, it’s essential to prioritize the properties that are most important for the specific application.
 For instance, a component subjected to high impact forces may require a material with high toughness and ductility, while a part exposed to cyclic loading might need a material with excellent fatigue resistance.
 By understanding these trade-offs, you can make informed decisions that optimize the performance of your components.

 The primary step in material selection is identifying the application’s specific requirements.
 This may involve considering factors such as load-bearing capacity, operating temperature, corrosion resistance, and exposure to chemicals or other environmental conditions.
-For example, a component used in a high-temperature environment may require a material with excellent thermal stability and resistance to creep, while a part exposed to a corrosive environment might need a material with exceptional corrosion resistance.
+For example, a component used in a high-temperature environment may require a material with excellent thermal stability and resistance to creep, while a part exposed to a corrosive environment like saltwater or fluid handling equipment need a material with exceptional corrosion resistance.

 Additionally, the material’s yield strength and tensile strength should be matched to the anticipated loads and stresses the component will experience during its service life.
 By assessing the application requirements, you can narrow down your material options and make a more informed selection.